Singularity degree of structured random matrices: Introduction

-For fixed $K$, as $n $ tends to infinity, the empirical eigenvalue distribution converges weakly, in probability, to the \emph{self-consistent density of states} $\rho$, a probability measure on the real line that depends on the variance profile $S=(s_{lk})$.
-For dense matrices with sufficiently strong moment assumptions on the entry distribution this is well established (see e.g. \cite{Girko-book}), for inhomogeneous Erd{\H o}s-R\'enyi graphs in the regime of diverging mean degree it was shown in \cite{chakrabarty2021spectra}.
-The measure $\rho$ is characterized as the Stieltjes transform of $\avg{m(z)} = \frac{1}{K} \sum_k m_k(z)$, where $m_k=m_k(z)$ satisfies the system of equations \bels{Dyson}{ -\frac{1}{m_l(z)} = z + \sum_{k =1}^Ks_{lk}\2m_k(z)\,, \qquad \im z >0\,. } Another interpretation of this equation and its relation to the self-consistent density of states stems from free probability theory.
+For fixed $K$, as $n $ tends to infinity, the empirical eigenvalue distribution {\editr of $H$} converges weakly, in probability, to the \emph{self-consistent density of states,} {\editr$\rho$, which} depends on the variance profile $S$.
+For dense matrices with sufficiently strong moment assumptions on the entry distribution this is well established (see e.g. \cite{Girko-book}), for inhomogeneous Erd{\H o}s-R\'enyi graphs in the regime of diverging mean degree it was shown in \cite{chakrabarty2021spectra}. {\editr The self-consistent density of states, $\rho$, is the probability measure on $\R$ whose Stieltjes transform is $\avg{m(z)} = \frac{1}{K} \sum_k m_k(z)$, where $m_k=m_k(z)$ is the unique solution to \bels{Dyson}{ -\frac{1}{m_l(z)} = z + \sum_{k =1}^Ks_{lk}\2m_k(z)\,, \qquad \im z >0\, } satisfying $\im m_k(z) > 0$ for all $k$ when $\im z > 0$. } Another interpretation of this equation and its relation to the self-consistent density of states stems from free probability theory.
 In this context $\rho$ is interpreted as the distribution of the operator valued semicircular element $\sum_{l,k}\sqrt{s_{lk}} \, E_{lk} \otimes c_{lk} \in \C^{K \times K} \otimes \cal{A}$, where $c_{lk}=c_{kl}$ are free semicircular elements in a non-commutative probability space $\cal{A}$ for $l \le k$ and $(E_{lk})$ denotes the canonical basis of $\C^{K \times K}$, a model that was studied in \cite{Marwa2018}.

 As was shown in \cite{AjankiQVE}, the measure $\rho$ is symmetric around the origin and has a bounded density away from it.
-The behaviour of this density has been studied in detail in \cite{AjankiQVE,AjankiCPAM}.
+The behavior of this density has been studied in detail in \cite{AjankiQVE,AjankiCPAM}.
 Existence of a bounded density at the origin is ensured only under the assumption that the number and location of vanishing entries of $S$ is controlled, i.e. boundedness depends on the zero pattern of $S$.
 This assumption stems from the fact that too many zero entries in $S$ force certain row and columns in $H$ to be linearly dependent and, thus, $H$ to be singular.
 In Proposition~\ref{prp:Singularity at zero} we provide necessary and sufficient conditions on $S$ to give rise to an asymptotic eigenvalue distribution $\rho$ with bounded density at the origin.